By Craig Neil

 But before you whip your camera out, you need to be aware of a few things.
 First, it’s going to be nighttime (well, obviously…), and that means it’s going to be cold, so you’ll need to make sure you’re wearing warm clothes which include gloves, preferably fingerless so you can operate your camera.

-If you don’t want to spend £300+ on a premium lens I can confirm the 7artisans 7.5 mm F2.8 (Amazon link) also does a great job.
+If you don’t want to spend £300+ on a premium lens I can confirm the 7artisans 7.5 mm F2.8 (Amazon link) also does a good job.

 500 / lens focal length = Exposure time.